 In planning for incapacity, individuals will often draft both a financial durable power of attorney and a health care power of attorney.
 These two documents will give an individual or individuals the authority to make either financial or health care-related decisions in the event of incapacity, or as a matter of convenience.
 Many people also create trusts to manage their assets during any period of disability or incapacity.

-Our attorneys are equipped to prepare these and all other documents necessary to develop an incapacity and estate plan that addresses all of your present concerns and future needs.
+Our legal team at Barberi Law is equipped to prepare these and all other documents necessary to develop an incapacity and estate plan that addresses all of your present concerns and future needs.

 Contact Us for a Free Consultation Regarding Your Case